Last Updated on by

-Many people with back pain, especially woman tend to overstretch their knees to create a passive posture.
-It feels easier to stand this way.
+Many people with back pain, especially woman, tend to overstretch their knees to create a passive posture.
+It feels more comfortable to stand this way.

 But this results in overstretching your lower back.
-And the spot where it is extended the most is always the most painful spot.
+And the spot where it extends the most is always the most painful spot.

 But there is an easy exercise to improve your posture to reduce the pain in your back when standing.